 Jane Ryan

-She was joined in the enterprise by Dr Stephen Setterberg in 2017.
-Together they developed the project and its activities, incorporating the Karnac bookshop and publishing house, converting an old bike shop in Spitalfields into Confer-Karnac premises, and creating Confer Books.
-This is the organisation’s own publishing imprint, which aims to take psychotherapeutic insights out into the wider world of those interested in emotional, psychological and relational issues.
-Confer Books was shortlisted for the award of ‘Best Newcomer’ by the Independent Publishers Guild in 2022.
+Jane was joined in the enterprise by Dr Stephen Setterberg from 2017-2022.
+Together they developed Confer’s scope into a larger organisation, incorporating Karnac Books and the organisation’s own publishing imprint, Confer Books, which aimed to take psychotherapeutic insights out into the wider world of those interested in emotional, psychological, and relational issues.

 Jane is Patron of The Yellow Heart Trust http://yht.org.uk